Your armpit is the focal point of some pretty intimate conversations.

 Add that to the fact that the high fat and protein content of breastmilk attracts heavy metals and other contaminants, and there’s a good reason to be concerned about introducing excess aluminium into your system while breastfeeding your newborn.

-Is aluminium potentially dangerous for you and your newborn child?
+Is aluminium potentially bad for you and your newborn child?
 Absolutely.

 The truth is that we accumulate less aluminium into breast milk through - and here’s the key word - occasional antiperspirant use than we do through the foods that we eat.
 And if where you apply you aluminium compound has you worried (the armpit is, after all, right next to the breast in question), you can rest a little easier knowing there are natural barriers in place between the underarm and the milk ducts.